versioneye/ops_contrib/README.md

 `git clone https://github.com/versioneye/ops_contrib.git && cd ops_contrib`

 Some of the commands and files below are found on the root of this repository, thus cloning the repository is the easier way to get access to them.
 Alternatively you can download the files or use the [repository archive](https://github.com/versioneye/ops_contrib/archive/master.zip).

-## System requirements

-We recommend a minimum resource configuration of:
- - 2 vCPUS
- - 4GB of RAM
- - 100GB of storage

-This setup will allow you to get VersionEye of the ground successfully.
-It's the equivalent to an [AWS `t2-medium`](https://aws.amazon.com/ec2/instance-types/).
-For more detailed requirements analysis please contact the VersionEye team at `support@versioneye.com`

 ## Vagrant